 2. Downtown Athens Parking Decks

 In addition to the parking decks on campus, there are also parking decks in Downtown Athens.
-Gameday parking is available in both the College Avenue deck and the Washington St. deck.
-UGA football season parking passes can be purchased for $175.
-Passes for individual games can be purchased at the deck on gameday for $25.
+Game day parking is available in both the College Avenue deck and the Washington St. deck.
+UGA football season parking passes can be purchased as can passes for individual games.
 Find out more information here.